D-LEMA: Deep Learning Ensembles from Multiple Annotations -- Application to Skin Lesion Segmentation: Experiments

 \subsection{Data}

-For training, we used the International Skin Imaging Collaboration (ISIC) Archive data~\cite{ISICArchive} which contains the largest dermoscopic public data set captured by diverse devices in international clinical centers.
+For training, we used the International Skin Imaging Collaboration (ISIC) Archive data~\cite{ISICArchive, codella2018skin, codella2019skin}, the largest dermoscopic public dataset with over 13,000 images, captured by diverse devices in international clinical centers.
 All images are 8-bit RGB color dermoscopy images.
-Similar to~\cite{ribeiro2020less}, we utilized 2,223 images with more than one segmentation ground truth mask (2,094 with two, 100 with three and 36 with four and 3 with five) to train our model.
+Similar to Ribeiro et al.~\cite{ribeiro2020less}, we utilized 2,223 images with more than one segmentation ground truth mask (2,094 with two, 100 with three and 36 with four and 3 with five) to train our models.
 We split all 2,223 images to 80\% for training and 20\% for validation.
-To create our non-contradictory annotation sets, all training data are randomly partitioned into five groups of overlapping images but unique ground truth annotations.
+For model selection, we randomly selected which annotation to use in validation set.
+To create our non-contradictory annotation sets, all training data are randomly and uniformly partitioned into five groups of overlapping images but unique ground truth annotations.
 ISIC ground truth masks were generated using three different pipelines with different levels of border irregularities all involving a dermatologist with expertise in dermoscopy: (1) an automatic algorithm followed by an expert review; (2) a semi-automatic algorithm controlled by an expert; and (3) manually drawing a polygon by an expert.
-A large variation of disagreement based on Cohen’s Kappa scores with the mean 0.67 is reported in~\cite{ribeiro2019handling}.
-Figure~\ref{fig:ISICArchive_samples} shows some examples of skin lesion images with multiple lesion boundary annotations from this data set.
+A large variation of disagreement based on Cohen’s kappa scores with the mean 0.67 is reported in Ribeiro et al.~\cite{ribeiro2019handling}.
+Figure~\ref{fig:ISICArchive_samples} shows some examples of skin lesion images with multiple lesion boundary annotations from this dataset.